smagt/smagt.github.io/Pat Barker, The Silence of the Girls.md

 ---
-title: Pat Barker, The Silence of the Girls
+title: The Silence of the Girls
 author: Barker, Pat
 totalPage: 336
 publishDate: 2018-08-30